Skip to content

 CrateDB can ingest data directly from HTTP(S) endpoints, so there is no need to download the file locally.

-Before importing the data, create a table that reflects the structure of the dataset.
+Before importing the data, create the tables that reflect the structure of the dataset.

 CREATE TABLE IF NOT EXISTS demo.climate_data (